 - Diabetic Living – Article which gives a look at the life of a person living with type 1 diabetes.

-- Children with Diabetes – Information on the challenges of children that are trying to live with diabetes.
+- Looking After a Child With Diabetes in School – Information on the challenges of children that are trying to live with diabetes.

 - Living with Diabetes – Web page which provides information on the physical and emotional side of living with diabetes.

 - Diabetes Resources for Parents and Kids – Information on organizations that can assist in learning about juvenile diabetes.

 - Diabetes Glossary – Important terms to know related to the disease.